8 Reasons You Need Adult Vaccines

 - You travel outside the States and may need destination-specific immunizations.

-- Vaccines may help protect the children in your family – such as the whooping cough vaccine, highly recommended by the CDC for pregnant women.
+- You're pregnant.
+Vaccines used to help protect the children in your family – such as the whooping cough vaccine -- are highly recommended by the CDC for pregnant women.

-- You work in healthcare, exposed to blood, bodily fluids and potential infection.
+- You work in healthcare and are exposed to blood, bodily fluids and potential infection.

 Be sure to talk to your MDVIP-affiliated doctor about which adult vaccines you need and when you should get them.